RobSero/search-and-play/README.md

 <em><code>cors-anywhere.herokuapp</code> was added after the deployed on Heroku so we are not blocked by CORS policy.</em>

 The search bar was a controlled component within the Home page's state and the user's input was stored in state so once the form had been submitted, the user would be taken to the music index page and the query would be stored within the url so the index page could make the axios request.
-The dropdown selection would allow a user to refine their search (dropdown options were limited to what attriubtes the API would accept) or if no attribute was selected, the ternary operator would set it to 'Any' and add that to the url query.
+The dropdown selection would allow a user to refine their search (dropdown options were limited to what attributes the API would accept) or if no attribute was selected, the ternary operator would set it to 'Any' and add that to the url query.

     handleSubmit = (event) => {
       let term = this.state.search.term